Trauma systems therapy: Management

 Management of such intense emotional stress has to include the child affected, as well as his or her social surroundings.
 TST treats the home and proved community based care, provides a service advocacy, helps with emotional regulation skills training and uses psychopharmacology to treat patients.
 Knowledge of the child's trauma, what stage he or she is at in the recovery phase, and willingness to seek treatment is all part of the healing process for the child and his or her family.

 Therapy starts with the home environment.
-The caregiver has to understand the core problem by addressing if his or her child is sad a lot, destructive, or maybe the school keeps calling CPS (child protective services).
+The caregiver has to understand the core problem by addressing if his or her child is sad a lot, destructive, or maybe the school keeps calling Child Protective Services.
 Understanding why the child is acting in such a manner is crucial in the healing process.
 Treatment for family, teachers and social workers is done so all the adults are on the same page with the problem at hand; they understand the course for treatment and can all be tools for the child to use during TST.
 Next, everyone in the child's life must become a service advocacy, which means holding “Family Collaborative Meetings”.
 This offers education and information to the adults so they know what to expect from TST.
 Dedication from the adults to meet at the scheduled times, have adequate transportation to therapy, ability to overcome language barriers, and put their children's needs before their own are all essential to success.
 Emotional regulation skills training is very important to therapy.
 The process starts with assessment, and then going through the course of treatment.
 Coping skills are stable and healthy ways to overcome stress and manage a child's emotions and emotional identification, giving the child tools so he or she can better deal with the strategies, and communication about feelings, emotions, fears and concerns.
 This is especially important as children who experience trauma face a loss of emotional and mental control because of emotional numbing, flashbacks, and a higher probability for many mental health issues.
 An example of a coping technique that could be used is therapy through creating music.
 Music helps stimulate feel-good hormones in the brain, and could help re-establish a sense of balance and mental tranquility.
 Finally, psychopharmacology is medication used to help a person's emotional state.
 To reach the best therapeutic effect for a child, all of these concepts have to be integrated.
-The medication approach starts with SSRIs (Selective Serotonin Reuptake Inhibitors); these help with anxiety, depression and impulsivity.
+The medication approach starts with SSRIs; these help with anxiety, depression and impulsivity.
 The second-line medications are Benzodiazepines, Tricyclic antidepressants and Antipsychotic medication.
 These are very strong and are used as a last-ditch effort to prevent a child from having severe emotional problems.
 Occasionally, sleeping medication is prescribed but all are under careful supervision for harmful side effects.
 TST is an ongoing process that attempts to heal the child, not band-aid the problem; thus, medication is used sparingly and patients are weaned to lower therapeutic doses over time.